Iran amasses more enriched uranium than allowed under pact, denies breach

-DUBAI/VIENNA (Reuters) - Iran announced on Monday it had amassed more low-enriched uranium than permitted under its 2015 deal with major powers, its first major step beyond the terms the deal since the United States pulled out of it more than a year ago.
+DUBAI/VIENNA (Reuters) - Iran announced on Monday it had amassed more low-enriched uranium than permitted under its 2015 nuclear deal with world powers, its first major step beyond the terms of the pact since the United States pulled out of it more than a year ago.

-Iranian Foreign Minister Mohammad Javad Zarif, who announced the move, said it nevertheless did not amount to a violation of the accord, arguing that Iran was exercising its right to respond to the U.S. walkout.
+Iranian Foreign Minister Mohammad Javad Zarif said the move nevertheless did not amount to a violation of the accord, arguing that Iran was exercising its right to respond to the U.S. walkout.

-The step, however, could have far-reaching consequences for diplomacy at a time when European countries are trying to pull the United States and Iran back from the brink of war.
-It comes less than two weeks after U.S. President Donald Trump ordered air strikes on Iran, only to cancel them minutes before impact.
+The step, however, could have far-reaching consequences for diplomacy at a time when European countries are trying to pull the United States and Iran back from confrontation.
+It comes less than two weeks after U.S. President Donald Trump said he ordered air strikes on Iran, only to cancel them minutes before impact.

+Iran’s semi-official Fars news agency reported that the country’s enriched uranium stockpile has now passed the 300-kg (661 lb) limit allowed under the deal.

+The White House said it would continue to apply “maximum pressure” on Iran “until its leaders alter their course of action”.
+It said Iran should be held to a standard barring all uranium enrichment.

 European powers, who remain party to the accord and have tried to keep it in place, urged Iran not to take further steps that would violate it.
 But they held off on declaring the agreement void or announcing sanctions of their own.